 If anyone in the family group uses a wheelchair, they don’t need to be left out of the beach fun at Playa Mia!
 It has several wheelchair ramps at the main facilities, special lockers in the restrooms, and even special beach wheelchairs for sandy areas.

-El Cuyo, Yucatan is a stunning beachtown in the northeastern part of the Yucatan peninsula.
+El Cuyo, Yucatan is a stunning beachtown in the northeastern part of Yucatan.
 While most tourists in this part of Mexico flock to better-known coastal destinations like Tulum, Cancun, Playa Del Carmen, and Holbox, El Cuyo awaits those seeking to escape the crowds.